Three tips to help you find, and apply, for a business grant to help fund your success.

 1. Know where to look

-There are a number of city and state governments that offer grants to small businesses.
+There are federal, state, and local grants for businesses.
+When determining which grants to apply for, keep in mind that federal grants can be more competitive since they are open to applicants nationwide, while state grants are limited to businesses within the state.
+Also, state grants might have more requirements for businesses to support local priorities.
 For example, Chicago’s Small Business Improvement Fund helps small businesses in certain neighborhoods with commercial or industrial property improvements.
 Also, New Jersey’s Small Business Improvement Grant offers to reimburse 50%, or up to $50,000, of costs associated with making building improvements or purchase and installation of new furniture or equipment.

 2. Be prepared to apply